elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-1-tune-and-optimize-vsphere-performance.md

 >     *   Ability to handle multiple Scatter Gather elements per Tx frame
 >     *   Jumbo frames (JF)
 >     *   Large receive offload (LRO)
-> *   On some 10 Gigabit Ethernet hardware network adapters, ESXi supports NetQueue, a technology that significantly improves performance of 10 Gigabit Ethernet network adapters in virtualized environments.
+> *   On some 10 Gigabit Ethernet hardware network adapters, ESXi supports NetQueue, a technology that significantly improves performance of 10 Gigabit Ethernet network adapters in virtualized environments.
 > *   In addition to the PCI and PCI-X bus architectures, we now have the PCI Express (PCIe) architecture.
 Ideally single-port 10 Gigabit Ethernet network adapters should use PCIe x8 (or higher) or PCI-X 266 and dual-port 10 Gigabit Ethernet network adapters should use PCIe x16 (or higher).
 There should preferably be no “bridge chip” (e.g., PCI-X to PCIe or PCIe to PCI-X) in the path to the actual Ethernet device (including any embedded bridge chip on the device itself), as these chips can reduce performance.
 > *   Multiple physical network adapters between a single virtual switch (vSwitch) and the physical network constitute a NIC team.
 NIC teams can provide passive failover in the event of hardware failure or network outage and, in some configurations, can increase performance by distributing the traffic across those physical network adapters.